punhale-self/firstDemoLWC/README.md

-this is my reader file
+this is my reader file ok